piesrtasty/luke-hamilton-variant-coding-assignment/README.md

 I need to return a `hasNextPage` boolean from the `fetchResults` call so I can avoid triggering an infinite scroll search if there are no more pages.

+A placeholder for when there are no search results should also be added.

 Additionally there is just general state organization that can be improved.
 I will continue to work on these areas.

 ## Features / Requiremewnts